Board of Directors

 - Ensure effective organizational and strategic planning processes, including implementing plans and monitoring progress toward goals, including deadlines.
-One key set of goals is specified by CDE for school accreditation.
-These 16 accreditation indicators include academic performance goals in 14 areas as well as goals related to attendance and discipline.
+CDE specifies one key set of goals for school accreditation.
+These 16 accreditation indicators include academic performance goals in 14 areas and goals related to attendance and discipline.
 These must be addressed annually in a Unified Improvement Plan (e.g., progress in achieving educational goals and objectives, content standards, policy development, student performance standards, student attendance and discipline, personnel matters, etc.), and other key accreditation indicators (e.g., compliance with Safe Schools Act, Colorado Basic Literacy Act, contextual learning, budgeting, accounting, and reporting requirements, etc.), which is to be submitted by September 1st of each year.

-- The School Accountability Committee (SAC) plays a major role in conducting an analysis of performance against goals and making specific recommendations to the Board of Directors for the School Improvement Plan.
+- The School Accountability Committee (SAC) plays a major role in analyzing performance against goals and making specific recommendations to the Board of Directors for the School Improvement Plan.

 - The Board is responsible for finalizing and adopting the plan.

-- The Board is also responsible for developing and implementing a 3-to-5 year strategic plan, GVA Board Handbook which deals, in part, with securing resources referred to section 4 above, as well as strengthening the school overall in order to enable GVA to fulfill its mission.
+- The Board is also responsible for developing and implementing a 3-to-5-year strategic plan, GVA Board Handbook, which deals, in part, with securing resources referred to in section 4 above, as well as strengthening the school overall to enable GVA to fulfill its mission.

-- Recruit competent and committed Board members to ensure that the Board of Directors has the necessary skill and capacity to assure the academic and operational success of GVA.
+- Recruit competent and committed Board members to ensure that the Board of Directors has the necessary skill and capacity to provide the academic and operational success of GVA.

 - Orient new Board members and conduct ongoing training and development to enhance Board performance based upon a periodic needs assessment.